 Louis XIV used so much perfume that he was called "sweet smelling" and the "most sweetly flowered king".
 It was said that he wore many perfumes as an aphrodisiac to increase his virility and even had furniture in the palace perfumed.
 The Duc de Saint-Simon remarked that early in Louis' reign, "no man had ever loved sweet smells as much as he did."
 It was Louis XIV who suggested that a different scent be used every day of the week.
 He was particularly fond of the Florentine iris, made with orris root powder.
 He not only used it on his person, but to scent objects in his palaces.
 Orris powder was typically used in sachets which could be worn between layers of clothing to help combat body odors.

 The Sun King was fascinated with the production of perfumes and had his personal perfumer, Martial, mix his fragrance in Louis' private chambers where the king could watch.
-Martial became famous for her fragrances and received many royal favors, including being made valet to the king's brother, one of the highest honors of the court.
+Martial became famous for his fragrances and received many royal favors, including being made valet to the king's brother, one of the highest honors of the court.

 Louis XIV had created for his future wife, the Infanta Marie-Thérese, whom he married in 1660, an exclusive perfume which was offered to her as a gift for her first entry into France.
 Louis XIV also enjoyed compounding perfumes with his mistress, the lovely Madame de Montespan.
 According to a scandalous story, Louis XIV had an argument in public with his mistress, Madame de Montespan, which ended when Madame had the last word, that for all her faults, she did not smell as bad as he did.